Department of Psychology at Illinois State University

 The graduate sequence in Developmental Psychology provides preparation in lifespan development using a distinctly ecological and interdisciplinary approach.
 The curriculum offers in-depth exposure to developmental theories, methodologies, and applications within each of the following age sectors: infancy, childhood, adolescence, adulthood, and aging.
 Students may also complete professional practice experiences in the community.

-The graduate sequence in Industrial/Organizational-Social Psychology has an I/O and Social emphasis that are designed to meet the educational needs of two types of students; those who plan to enter doctoral degree programs or students seeking employment in such areas as human resources management, personnel administration, or organization development.
-Thesis research can be of an applied nature, combining fundamental research skills with practical skill development.
+The graduate sequence in Industrial/Organizational-Social Psychology has an I/O and Social emphasis that are designed to meet the educational needs of two types of students: those who plan to enter doctoral degree programs or students seeking employment in such areas as human resources management, personnel administration, or organization development.

 The graduate sequence in Quantitative Psychology provides preparation in the use of quantitative methods in the solution of problems in theoretical and applied psychology.
 The sequence focuses on critical foundation preparation for advanced graduate study and can facilitate entry into careers in community college teaching and a variety of careers in the business-industrial sector.